julianlam/feps/fep/888d/fep-888d.md

 ## Summary

 It is considered best practice in the linked-data ecosystem to have IRIs be HTTPS URIs that resolve to a definition of the term being used, and it is desirable to define such terms in a JSON-LD context file that is referenced by its IRI rather than having the full `@context` object embedded in every single document.
 ActivityStreams 2.0 and ActivityPub do this with the normative context and namespace provided at `https://www.w3.org/ns/activitystreams`, but this namespace is not generally open to extensions or to experimental terms.
-This FEP therefore proposes using `https://w3id.org/fep` as a base IRI for the FEP process, allowing sub-namespaces for each FEP, and allowing certain terms to be promoted to a default context once proven broadly useful.
+This FEP therefore proposes using `https://w3id.org/fep` as a base IRI for the FEP process, allowing sub-namespaces for each FEP.

 ## Acknowledgements